xanxer6rB/forge-custom-scripts/README.md

      - Face the Hydra Challenge: Challenge 1 - FaceTheHydra_Rev3
      - Battle the Horde Challenge: Challenge 2 - Battle the Horde_Rev2
      - Defeat a God Challenge: Challenge 3 Defeat a God Rev2
      - Random other formats for testing
-       - Type 4 format from this example: https://www.slightlymagic.net/forum/viewtopic.php?f=52&t=30384)
-I have also been trying to script some already existing custom sets like:
+       - A Type 4 format style game from this example: https://www.slightlymagic.net/forum/viewtopic.php?f=52&t=30384) I have also been trying to script some already existing custom sets like:
 - StarWars the Gathering